 |[ IIER Home Page ] [ About IIER ]

-Your manuscript should be submitted as a Microsoft Word file in .doc format (not .docx format) attached to an email addressed to the Editor:
+Your article should be submitted as one Microsoft Word file in .doc format or .docx format, file size not exceeding 4 MB, attached to an email addressed to IIER's Editorial team:

 Submissions to the journal are expected to be significant and original contributions to educational research.
 IIER is a generalist journal publishing research topics which are drawn from all sectors of education and may be based upon a wide range of contexts and research methodologies.
-It is important to project your article as relevant for an international readership, in contrast to an article that relates only to a local or limited regional context.
+To enable the best possible scope for this diversity, IIER may be particularly interested in topics, country contexts and research methods or perspectives that are under-represented in the international literature.
+It is also important to project your article as representing a significant issue in educational research, and as relevant for an international readership, in contrast to an article that relates only to a local or limited regional context, or to a highly specialised field of educational research.

-As a general guide to writing and referencing, please follow the APA Style (2009).
+As a general guide to writing and referencing, please follow the APA Style (2009 or later).
 In particular, note the APA advice about titles of articles, "The recommended length for a title is 10 to 12 words".
 Another important guide used for editorial purposes is the Style Manual for Authors, Editors and Publishers.
 For spelling, please use The Macquarie Dictionary.
 Please use Google and Google Scholar "Advanced" searches to check that you have correctness of spelling and other details in your reference list.
-Include URLs or DOIs for journal and proceedings references, wherever you can.
+Include URLs (web addresses) or DOIs for journal, proceedings and book references, wherever you can.
+Do not attempt to anonymise or 'blind' any self citations that may be included; IIER requires that all references be available for potential inspection by reviewers.

 Please use previously published IIER articles as a general guide to the style required for headings, paragraphing and other details in presentation.
 In order to have the best possible portability across different platforms and different versions of MS Word, please use Normal style only.
 Use single spacing, because almost all editorial and review work is conducted by screen reading without recourse to printing on paper.
 Do not use footnotes or other layout features which are difficult to convert to HTML for the web version.
 If using endnotes please do not use your word processor's specific system for doing this, simply indicate their locations in the text and then type in normal text at the end of the paper.